mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops-overview.md

 ## 2 Which DevOps Tools Does Mendix Provide Out of the Box?

 Many tools and services considered standard for DevOps are either available out of the box with Mendix or are fully automated in the platform.
 For example, during the **Model** phase, app model [consistency checking](model-consistency) is done continuously while you are building your app model.
-And in the **Deploy** phase, the staging, configuration, and deployment of an app to test, acceptance, and production environments is only a matter of clicks in the Mendix Developer Portal.
+And in the **Deploy** phase, the staging, configuration, and deployment of an app to a particular environment (for example, acceptance or production) is only a matter of clicks in the Mendix Developer Portal.

 ![DevOps Cycle Diagram](attachments/devops-cycle.png)